Xilinx/Vitis-Tutorials/Hardware_Accelerators/Design_Tutorials/01-convolution-tutorial/lab2_conv_filter_kernel_design.md

 The line buffer holds FILTER_V_SIZE-1 lines.
 In general, it requires FILTER_V_SIZE lines, but a line is reduced by using the line buffer in a circular fashion and by exploiting the fact that pixels at the start of the first line buffer can be used to write new incoming pixels since they are no longer needed.
 The window buffer is implemented as FILTER_V_SIZE * FILTER_H_SIZE storage fully partitioned, giving parallel access to all elements inside the window.
 The data moves as a column vector of size FILTER_V_SIZE from line buffer to window buffer, and then this whole widow is passed through a stream to the `Filter2D` function for processing.

 The overall scheme (data mover) is built to maximize the data reuse providing maximum parallel data to the processing element.
 For a deeper understanding of the modeling style and minute details of the data mover examine the `Window2D` function details in the source code.
-The function can be found in the **"src/filter2d_hw.cpp"** source file.
+The function can be found in the **"src/filter2d_hw.cpp"** source file in convolutioanl tutorial directory .

 ## Building and Simulating the Kernel using Vitis HLS